jamesej/lyniconanc/README.md

 does not attempt to provide the generally unneeded facilities to change content structure or front-end layout, this is done in code.

-This CMS project provides the essential CMS functionality for the Lynicon in ASP.Net Core, perfectly adequate for a smaller site or application.
+This CMS project provides the essential CMS functionality for Lynicon in ASP.Net Core, perfectly adequate for a smaller site or application.
 There is an MVC 5 version [here](https://github.com/jamesej/lynicon).
 The project site is [here](http://www.lynicon.com), and this project builds a